 High school preparation is associated with the math and science coursework taken in high school that helps prepare students to pursue an engineering degree.
-The gender gap in earned high school math and science credits has shrunk over the past few decades, with girls earning approximately the same amount of course credits as boys.
+The gender gap in earned high school math and science credits closed in 2009.
+Girls now earn approximately the same amount of course credits as boys.

 Source: Nord, C., Roey, S., Perkins, R., Lyons, M., Lemanski, N., Brown, J., and Schuknecht, J. (2011).
 The Nation’s Report Card: America’s High School Graduates (NCES 2011-462).
 U.S. Department of Education, National Center for Education Statistics.
 Washington, DC: U.S. Government Printing Office.

-However, adolescent girls represent a lower proportion of students taking Advanced Placement exams in STEM-related subject areas, including advanced calculus (Calculus BC), physics, and computer science.
-Students that take Advancement Placement exams are typically interested in either obtaining college credit for those courses or in better preparing themselves for college.
+However, adolescent girls still represent a lower proportion of students taking Advanced Placement (AP) exams in STEM-related subjects, including advanced calculus (Calculus BC), physics, and computer science.
+Students taking AP exams are typically interested in either obtaining college credit for those courses or better preparing themselves for college.
 Lower rates of AP exams in math and science among girls may indicate a lack of interest in pursuing a STEM degree in college.

 In 2019, boys and girls had similar average NAEP mathematics scores at all three grade levels (4th, 8th, and 12th grades).

 Additionally, boys scored slightly higher than girls in the NAEP science scores in the 8th and 12th grades.
 Girls’ average NAEP science scores in fourth grade decreased from 2015 to 2019 and remained comparably the same in the 8th, and 12th grades.

 On average, eighth-grade girls not only scored slightly higher than their male counterparts on the 2014 and 2018 NAEP TEL assessments, but their average TEL scores significantly increased from 2014 to 2018.